UCI Mountain Bike World Championships - Vallnord, Andorra, Jun 21st

 That was the shortest and one of the hardest races I had to ever race in.
 In the blink of an eye it was all over.
 Now all I had was to reflect, look back, reassess, be happy about all the good that took place and remember the things that I still have to work on and that I could change if I had another opportunity like that.

 Quite few things went wrong and were off and did affect my race.
 One was spending three out of four nights pretty much with no sleeping.
-One of them was of course our crazy long travel to get to Andorra with crazy flight delays and all the extra fun that comes with traveling that far.
+One of them was of course our crazy long travel to get to Andorra with ridiculous flight delays and all the extra fun that comes with traveling that far.
 Two, first time in my life I forgot my clif drink for that only particular day and was racing just on plain water alone.
 I was bummed because of it but of course I still had clif gels on me which I could rely on but that was a big loss not to have the proper drink.
-Three, the seat post sliding down occurrence was just more than annoying and I cannot even tell when this happened and if I did most of my race if not whole, with my saddle way too low.
+Three, the seat post sliding down occurrence was just more than annoying and I cannot even tell when this happened and if I did most of my race if not whole with my saddle way too low.
 Four, the rain, this for sure messed up everything that I knew about this course from the prior days.

 It’s crazy how all the training, dreaming, planning, all the preparations and wondering, everything that takes weeks, months and years was just summed up in this short little over an hour race!